YunoHost/doc/packaging_apps_config_panel.md

 page on the admin interface.
 This part is simpler to write:

 - the scripts/config will be called with "apply"
-- all the value in the config panel (modified or not) are available as global variable in the script following the format `YNH_{section_id}_{sub_section_id}_{option_id}` (exactly the same than for show)
+- all the values in the config panel (modified or not) are available as global variables in the script following the format `YNH_{section_id}_{sub_section_id}_{option_id}` (exactly the same than for show)
 - the script is responsible for doing whatever it wants with those information
-- once the script as succeeded, the admin interface display the config panel again so the script is called again in "show" mode
+- once the script has succeeded, the admin interface displays the config panel again and triggers the same script in "show" mode

 Expanding the previous script that could look like that: